When Science Goes Awry

 A Failing Dissertation Project

-In 1977, I began my dissertation research in a remote area deep in the Okavango Delta of Botswana.
+In 1977, I began my dissertation research in a remote part of the Okavango Delta of Botswana.
 The three-year study of baboon diet and nutrition was directed by Professor William J. “Bill” Hamilton III of U.C.
-Davis and funded by the NIH.
+Davis.

-The work was painstaking and, at times, monotonous.
-Often I found myself more interested in sleeping beneath baboon sleeping sites at night, hoping to document leopard attacks.
-The nutrition study itself was producing less insight than we had hoped, and by 1979 my dissertation project was in trouble.
+The work was tedious and monotonous.
+Often, I found myself more interested in spending the night beneath the trees where the baboons slept, hoping to document leopard attacks.2 The nutrition study itself was proving less fruitful than we had hoped, and by 1979 my dissertation project was in trouble.

-To strengthen the study, Bill brought in Derek Melton, a postdoctoral researcher, and his wife Carol to collect blood samples and physiological measurements that could be correlated with dominance hierarchies and social behavior.
-Their arrival injected new energy into camp, both scientifically and socially.
+To strengthen the study, Bill brought in Derek Melton, a postdoctoral researcher, and his wife Carol to collect blood samples and physiological measurements that could be correlated with age, dominance status, and female reproductive state.3 Their arrival injected new energy into the camp, both scientifically and socially.

-Derek and Carol somehow transformed our isolated bush camp into a functioning field laboratory.
-Bill also brought in Dr. Murray Fowler, a renowned veterinarian from U.C.
+Derek and Carol somehow transformed our isolated bush camp into a functioning field laboratory.4 Bill also brought in Dr. Murray Fowler, a renowned veterinarian from U.C.
 Davis, who arrived with everything needed to dart and anesthetize large numbers of baboons.
-During a week-long crash course, he trained us to use a simple yet ingenious blow-dart system: a three-foot aluminum tube and syringe darts loaded with carefully measured doses of Ketamine.
+During a week-long crash course, he trained us to use a simple yet ingenious blow-dart system: a slender four-foot aluminum pipe and syringe darts loaded with carefully measured doses of ketamine or phencyclidine.5

 Betraying the Baboons’ Trust